swcarpentry/python-novice-inflammation/_episodes/10-defensive.md

 ~~~
 def normalize_rectangle(rect):
-    '''Normalizes a rectangle so that it is at the origin and 1.0 units long on its longest axis.
+    """Normalizes a rectangle so that it is at the origin and 1.0 units long on its longest axis.
     Input should be of the format (x0, y0, x1, y1).
     (x0, y0) and (x1, y1) define the lower left and upper right corners
-    of the rectangle, respectively.'''
+    of the rectangle, respectively."""
     assert len(rect) == 4, 'Rectangles must contain 4 coordinates'
     x0, y0, x1, y1 = rect
     assert x0 < x1, 'Invalid X coordinates'